 The divorce in Nigeria can be said to be a little expensive, as it has been widely reported.
 Most people contemplating the dissolution of a marriage often wish to know the cost of getting a divorce in Nigeria.
 The truth is that there is no specific or fixed cost for such a process.
 The reasons being that divorce proceeding involves proper litigation, which can be won or lost.
-In this regards, it is advised that anyone contemplating a divorce should talk and bargain with his or her lawyer for an affordable cost.
+In this regards, it is advised that anyone contemplating divorce should talk and bargain with his or her lawyer for an affordable cost.
 However, a lawyer would likely charge lower for a divorce matter that is unlikely going to be very contentious or for customary marriage’s divorce case, compared to extremely contentious statutory marriage’s divorce.
 The location of the court where the divorce petition is to be filed can also determine the duration and overall cost of such a process, as the process may be faster to conclude in some courts compared to others.
 By and large, a lawyer may charge a fee of about N250,000 to N600,000 for a divorce process where the custody of children or settlement of properties is not in contention.